italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

   - *error*.
 The error code, as registerd in the table below.
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.

+Error codes are meant to provide additional information about the failure so that the User can be informed and take the appropriate action.
 The following Error Codes MUST be supported:

 .. list-table::